 Minor in Computer Science

 Students in any major are encouraged to complete a minor in computer science.
 Completing a minor in computer science enables students to pursue graduate studies in computer science, in addition to their own major.
 The requirements for a minor in computer science at Bryn Mawr are (Haverford equivalents are not listed, please see above): CMSC 110/113 or BIOL 115, CMSC 206 and CMSC 231, any two of CMSC 240, 245, 246, 330, 340 or 345, and one elective chosen from any course in computer science, approved by the student's adviser in computer science.
-As mentioned above, these requirements can be combined with any major, depending on the student's interest and preparation.
+All requirements must be completed with merit grades.

 Minor in Computational Methods